Friday October 11th & Saturday October 12th 2018

 - All exhibits to be bona-fide property of owner except where otherwise stated.
 All exhibits from a partnership must be bona-fide property of the firm exhibiting same and no animal owned by an individual member of the firm will be eligible for a prize unless exhibited in his own name.

-- Attention is drawn to the fact that all calves paraded with their mother be eligible for registration to be not more than 8 months of age.
+- Attention is drawn to the fact that all calves paraded with their mother be eligible for registration to be not more than 8 months of age and if paraded with cow cannot be shown in single classes

 - Entry forms must be completed in every detail and pedigree supplied, otherwise entry will not be accepted.
 Substitute is allowed in Pen & Group classes.